9 Tips From Celebrity Chefs for Heart-Healthy Cooking

 3. Learn to love leaner meats.

 Choosing lean cuts of meat will help zap the fat from your diet.
 Opt for round, sirloin, chuck, or loin, and extra-lean hamburger.
-Even better, add bulk with meatless ingredients, as Krieger does in these Burgers With Green Olives, or this Greek Burger With Peppers.
+Even better, add bulk with meatless ingredients, as Krieger does in these Burgers With Green Olives, or this Greek-Style Burgers with Feta Aioli.
 Each patty has less meat and packs lots of vitamins and nutrients in the space the veggies take up.

 Quick tip: If you simply can't resist a traditional burger in all its juicy glory, make sure the meat is at least 90% lean, says Krieger.
 Turn lean ground beef into delicious comfort food with Health's take on meatloaf.